 In addition to common requests like checking the weather, setting reminders, or monitoring stock prices, Siri on macOS allows you to trigger system commands, such as increasing volume, opening applications, dictating, and using Siri Knowledge.

-How to activate Siri on a Mac
+How to enable Siri on a Mac

 There are three ways to talk to Siri on your Mac:

-- Press the Siri button or use a keyboard shortcut.
+- Use a keyboard shortcut.

 Say “Hey Siri”

-On a Mac (2018 or later), say “Hey Siri”, then speak your request in the same way as you would on other Apple devices.
+On a Mac (2018 or later), say “Hey Siri”, then speak your request the same way as you would on other Apple devices.

-In recent macOS updates, Apple has introduced several enhancements to Siri for desktops and laptops.
+In recent macOS updates, Apple introduced several enhancements to Siri for desktops and laptops.
 One of these is Type to Siri, which allows you to trigger the virtual assistant by using your keyboard shortcut and typing in a query.

-- Open System Preferences and navigate to Accessibility.
+- Open System Settings

 - Check Enable Type to Siri.

-How to use Type to Siri
+How to use Type to Siri on a Mac

 - Type your query into the pop-up window, and Siri will process your request.

-Disable voice feedback
+Disable Voice feedback